Nodeclipse/org.nodeclipse.examples/README.md

 ## TODO

+- [ ] add module
 - [ ] Bugzilla - Eclipse crushes when manually associating .gitignore, .gitmodules with Text Editor in Preferences -> General -> Editors -> File Associations
 - [ ] Nodeclipse - associate .gitignore, .gitmodules with Text Editor
+- [ ] ?
+How to git clone if repo is too big and connection is unstable or server hungs up.